Smart home connections are now almost universal, and instrumentation and sensors are far more precise than they ever were.

 What measurements does your lifestyle require?

-Indoor and outdoor thermometers, a hygrometer sensor, a barometer sensor, a light sensor, and an anemometer are among the most basic weather station models.
+Indoor and outdoor thermometers, hygrometer sensors, barometer sensors, light sensors, and anemometers are among the most basic weather station models.
 Choose a complete or upgradable weather sensor if you want to measure other factors using optional sensors.

 What is your set budget?